 It has been a few years now since that comment was made and although I don’t agree with him, rather annoyingly, I can see where he was coming from.

 But I’ve thought about it and do you know what?
-I don’t think it’s because I’m fearful of facing tough situations like my friend was rudely/affectionately (I think?) suggesting.
+I don’t think it’s because I’m fearful of facing tough situations like my friend was rudely (or I think affectionately?) suggesting.
 In fact I know it’s not.
 Instead, it is because I am in control.
 If I don’t like something in my life – wait for it – I actually change it.

 It’s a proactive concept that in recent years I have been trying to apply to many aspects of my life especially when the things in questions are affecting my mental health.